PrITTI: Primitive-based Generation of

 1University of Tübingen, Tübingen AI Center, 2Zhejiang University, 3Noah’s Ark Lab, Huawei

 PrITTI generates (1) high-quality, controllable 3D semantic urban scenes in a compact primitive-based representation using a latent diffusion model.
-Our approach enables applications such as (2) scene editing, (3) inpainting, (4) outpainting, and (5) photo-realistic street view synthesis.
+Starting from a generated scene (e.g. middle sample), we demonstrate downstream applications including (2) scene editing, (3) inpainting, (4) outpainting, and (5) photo-realistic street view synthesis.

 Controllable Scene Synthesis